Java (programming language)

 Java is a high-level, general-purpose, memory-safe, object-oriented programming language.
 It is intended to let programmers write once, run anywhere (WORA), meaning that compiled Java code can run on all platforms that support Java without the need to recompile.
-Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM) regardless of the underlying computer architecture.
+Java applications are usually compiled to bytecode that can run on any Java virtual machine (JVM) regardless of the underlying computer architecture.
 The syntax of Java is similar to C and C++, but has fewer low-level facilities than either of them.
-The Java runtime provides dynamic capabilities (such as reflection and runtime code modification) that are typically not available in traditional compiled languages.
+The Java runtime provides dynamic abilities (such as reflective programming (reflection) and runtime code modification) usually unavailable in traditional compiled languages.

 Java gained popularity shortly after its release, and has been a popular programming language since then.
 Java was the third most popular programming language in As of 2022 according to GitHub.
 Although still widely popular, there has been a gradual decline in use of Java in recent years with other languages using JVM gaining popularity.

 Java was designed by James Gosling at Sun Microsystems.
 It was released in May 1995 as a core component of Sun's Java platform.
-The original and reference implementation Java compilers, virtual machines, and class libraries were released by Sun under proprietary licenses.
+The original and reference implementation Java compilers, virtual machines (VMs), and class libraries were released by Sun under proprietary licenses.
 As of May 2007, in compliance with the specifications of the Java Community Process, Sun had relicensed most of its Java technologies under the GPL-2.0-only license.
-Oracle, which bought Sun in 2010, offers its own HotSpot Java Virtual Machine.
+Oracle, which bought Sun in 2010, offers its own HotSpot Java virtual machine.
 However, the official reference implementation is the OpenJDK JVM, which is open-source software used by most developers and is the default JVM for almost all Linux distributions.

-Java 25 is the version current as of September 2025.
-Java 8, 11, 17, 21, and 25 are long-term support versions still under maintenance.
+As of March 2026, Java 26 is the current version.